 Walk slowly, gently, and with great care.
-You don’t want to step on or harm the plants or creatures who live here.
+You don’t want to step on or harm the plants or creatures here.
 Do not flip rocks over, as those house countless animals.
-If you are bringing your children with you, watch them closely for their safety, and for the safety of the creatures who live in these tide pools.
+If you are bringing your children with you, watch them closely for their safety and for the safety of the creatures who live in these tide pools.

-Near the tidal pools, you’ll find the underwater park designed for scuba divers and snorkeler’s to enjoy.
+You’ll find the underwater park near the tidal pools designed for scuba divers and snorkelers to enjoy.
 There is a massive underwater kelp forest that thrives here.
-Over a thousand different plants and animals live amongst the giant kelp, including sea urchins, brittle stars, marine snails, sheepshead fish, garibaldi, seals, otters, pelagic birds, gray whales, and more.
+Over a thousand plants and animals live amongst the giant kelp, including sea urchins, brittle stars, marine snails, sheepshead fish, garibaldi, seals, otters, pelagic birds, gray whales, and more.

 9. Say hello at the Murphy Smith Historical Bungalow